 Specifies the username for the user trying to connect.
-Currently, the only user permitted to connect is "admin"; this is hard-coded into the agent software and cannot be altered by any user.
-By default, the mysql client tries to use the name of the current system user on Unix systems and "ODBC" on Windows, so you must supply this option and the username "admin" when trying to access the MySQL Cluster Manager agent with the mysql client; otherwise, mysql cannot connect to the agent.
+Currently, the only user permitted to connect is "mcmd"; this is hard-coded into the agent software and cannot be altered by any user.
+(In MySQL Cluster Manager 1.2.3 and earlier, this was admin-see Bug#16476206.)
+By default, the mysql client tries to use the name of the current system user on Unix systems and "ODBC" on Windows, so you must supply this option and the username "mcmd" when trying to access the MySQL Cluster Manager agent with the mysql client; otherwise, mysql cannot connect to the agent.